trufflesecurity/trufflehog/README.md

 ## What is credential verification?
-For every potential credential that is detected, we've painstakingly implemented programatic verification against the API that we think it belongs to.
+For every potential credential that is detected, we've painstakingly implemented programmatic verification against the API that we think it belongs to.
 Verification eliminates false positives.
 For example, the [AWS credential detector](pkg/detectors/aws/aws.go) performs a `GetCallerIdentity` API call against the AWS API to verify if an AWS credential is active.

 ## Installation